stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 };
 ```

-Each face is comprised of a quad of indices into the vertices array:
+Each face of the cube is comprised of a quad indexing into the vertices array:

 ```java
 private static final int[][] FACES = {